logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL 4700

 The thinline semi-acoustic version of the Hofner 470, and sharing this top-line guitar's inlay work, flame maple, and multi-piece neck (although the neck did become one-piece during the 1980's and 90's.)
-Produced through the 1960's into the early 1990's.
+Produced from 1966 into the early 1990's.
 Usually fitted with twin pickups and sometimes a Hofner vibrato tailpiece.

 • c1967 HOFNER MODEL 4700/E2/V